akshat00/VEHICLE-TAX-API/README.md

 **Valid values for above arguments**
 - 'vehicle_registration_type' : ['private', 'public']
 - 'vehicle' : ['motorcycle', 'CAR', 'JEEP', 'VAN', 'MICRO-BUS', 'DOZER', 'EXCAVATOR', 'LOADER', 'ROLLER', 'TIPPER', 'CRANE', 'MINI-TIPPER', 'TRACTOR', 'POWER-TILLER', 'MINI-TRUCK', 'MINI-BUS', 'BUS', 'TRUCK']
-- 'cc' : applicable integer value for the vehicle
+- 'cubic_centimeter_capacity' : applicable integer value for the vehicle
 - 'valid-upto' : The date upto which the tax was last paid.
 The date should of format 'dd-mm-yyyy' (Note: Use dashes "-" to seperate the days, months, and years)

 **Response**